Albert Gore Sr.: Personal life

-On April 17, 1937, Gore married lawyer Pauline LaFon (1912–2004), the daughter of Maude (née Gatlin) and Walter L. LaFon.
-Together, they had two children: Nancy LaFon Gore (1938–1984) and Albert Gore Jr. (born 1948), who followed in his father's political footsteps by representing Tennessee as a U.S. Representative and as a Senator, and later served as Vice President of the United States under Bill Clinton.
+On May 15, 1937, in Tompkinsville, Kentucky, Gore married lawyer Pauline LaFon (1912–2004), the daughter of Maude (née Gatlin) and Walter L. LaFon.
+Together, they had two children: Nancy LaFon Gore (1938–1984) and Albert Gore Jr. (born 1948), who followed in his father's political footsteps by representing Tennessee as a U.S. representative and as a senator, and later served as Vice President of the United States under Bill Clinton.

 After leaving Congress, Gore Sr. resumed the practice of law and also taught law at Vanderbilt University.
 He continued to represent Occidental Petroleum, where he became vice president and member of the board of directors.
 Gore became chairman of Island Creek Coal Co., Lexington, Kentucky, an Occidental subsidiary, in 1972, and in his last years operated Gore Antique Mall, an antiques store in Carthage.
 He lived to see his son Albert Gore Jr. become Vice President of the United States.
-Gore Sr. died on December 5, 1998 at the age of 90 and is buried in Smith County Memorial Gardens in Carthage.
-The stretch of Interstate 65 in Tennessee has been named The Albert Arnold Gore Sr. Memorial Highway in his honor.
+Gore Sr. died on December 5, 1998, at the age of 90 and is buried in Smith County Memorial Gardens in Carthage.
+The Interstate Highway System in Tennessee is designated the "Senator Albert Gore Sr. Memorial Interstate System" in his honor.